Can I become a foster parent?

 Yes.
 Many foster parents live in rented properties.
 You may need to let your landlord know that you are planning on fostering.
 The most important thing is that you have a spare room.

-Not necessarily.
+If you have a criminal record it will not necessarily stop you from fostering.
 We would discuss the record and the circumstances with you.
 Some offences would prevent you becoming a foster parent, others would not.
 It is important that you let us know about any past offences when you apply.

 Yes.
 We will look at what other experience you’ve had of caring for children.
 This could be through other family, work or voluntary activities.
 We provide training in caring for children as part of the assessment process.
 We would need to check with you that it is fostering rather than adoption you are looking to do.

-Am I too young to foster?
+Am I too young to be a foster parent?

 In law, the minimum age is 18 in England and Wales, 21 in Scotland.
 As with most agencies, we would like you to have some life experience.
 In general, we prefer applicants to be over the age of 21, nearer to their mid-twenties and above.
 However, we do look at each application in its own right.
 If you have significant experience of looking after children, or of foster care itself, either you were fostered or your parents foster, this can make a difference.